thenewdarling/CurseOfStrahd/Session Recaps/2022-01-08 Session 14 - Begin Day 11.md

 Dargos is still bullish about making the armour -- [[Jakob]]'s greatest work.
 The party pays him 500gp, and agrees to stop by the winery to find out what the status with his children, who left with Danika Martikov when the fighting broke out.

-Later in the day, we arrive at the town centre to hear the speech by the surviving Vallakoviches and the Watchers.
+Later in the day, we arrive at the town centre to hear the speech by the surviving [[Vallakoviches]] and the [[Watchers]].

 Viktor speaks about how the two families were once allies, and he would like them to be again.
-The Watchers built these walls to keep evils out of the city, but that they also need to be aware of evils inside the city at the same time.
+The [[Watchers]] built these walls to keep evils out of the city, but that they also need to be aware of evils inside the city at the same time.

 He names Alec as the new captain of the city guard.